harleyday/logicleTransform.m/README.md

 ![alt text](./img/Example_1_img.png?raw=true "transformation curve")

 ## Example 2
 MATLAB object arrays may be used to operate on each column of a matrix using different transform parameters.
-This is particularly useful for data intended for scatter plotting (as is generally the case when using a logicle transform).
+This is particularly useful for data intended for scatter plotting where each axis requires a different transformation (as is generally the case when using a logicle transform).
+Create a row-vector of logicleTransform objects where each column corresponds to an exis of your plot.
+Then provide your data with the same number of columns, and each column will be processed according to the corresponding logiclTransform parameters.
 ```MATLAB
 rng default; % for reproducability
 obj = [logicleTransform(1000,2,4,0),logicleTransform(10000,1,4.5,0.4,2^6)];